alaudet/raspi-sump/docs/install.md

 This will create a line chart of sump pump activity.
 You can easily modify the file to save to a different location with another name.
 Combined with a scheduled cron job it is an easy way to see the latest activity graphically.

-**Note that this requires matplotlib and numpy on your RaspberryPi which can be installed with the apt-get command.
+**Note that this requires matplotlib on your RaspberryPi which can be installed with the apt command.
 See the Install Dependencies section at the beginning of this file.

 You can also use the move_file.sh script provided as an example of how you